-PPNS offers Afternoon Enrichment programs from 1 – 3 pm, Monday through Friday, with a different focus each day of the week.
+PPNS offers Afternoon Enrichment programs from 1 – 3 pm, Monday, Tuesday, Thursday and Friday, with a different focus each day of the week.
 Enrichment is divided into three multi-week sessions, with the first session running from the second week of school until winter break, the second session running from January through the middle of March, and the third session running from the second half of March through the first week of June.
+Each session includes the area of study detailed below, as well as a short gross motor period, free play period, and a light snack.
 Currently, we offer the following schedule of themes: